A judge’s unusual timing may keep Sarah Palin’s legal hopes alive

 His sentiments about the death penalty had evolved: One of his brothers was beaten to death in the Philippines in 1985, and “if you had asked me then, I would have told you I supported the death penalty,” he told the Financial Times in 2015.
 “But I was driven by what I saw and learned as a judge to take a much more compassionate view of sentencing,” eventually deciding that capital punishment unfairly precluded reconsideration of wrongly decided cases.

-Rakoff kept the Palin trial running relatively smoothly before this week, avoiding major drama during jury selection and several days of evidentiary issues and witnesses, including testimony from the Republican political star-turned-reality show star herself.
+Rakoff kept the Palin trial running relatively smoothly before this week, avoiding major drama during jury selection and several days of evidentiary issues and witnesses, including testimony from the Republican political star turned reality show star herself.

 He even injected some levity into the proceedings.
 After Palin testified that she had once appeared as a guest on “The Masked Singer” but didn’t sing or dance herself, Rakoff, an enthusiastic ballroom dancer, expressed disbelief.
 “You are missing one of the great joys of life,” he said.
 “I am encouraging you to reconsider.”